• Skip to primary navigation

 Instructions

-• Whisk together all of the dry ingredients (flour, cornmeal, salt, baking powder, and baking soda) in a large bowl.
+• Whisk together all of the dry ingredients (flour, cornmeal, salt, and baking powder) in a large bowl.

-• Pro tip: I recommend using two spoons for scooping up mounds of dough, because the dough is very sticky.
+Pro tip: I recommend using two spoons for scooping up mounds of dough, because the dough is very sticky.
 If you use your fingers, I recommend wetting your fingers first.
 This will keep the dough from sticking to your fingers as much.
+Do not use a cookie scoop for this.

 Notes

-3) increase the baking powder to a total of 2 ½ teaspoons, and
+• Decrease the baking powder to a total of 2 teaspoons.

 Nutrition